EN

 Also, if you are pre-qualified and can prove to the seller that you are a worthy candidate for a mortgage, the seller may go the second mile to do some of the repairs you placed on your list.
 It all depends on what type of market exists at the time.
 If it's a buyer's market, the seller may be easily moved.

 There's an old saying, "pick your battles".
 So be smart, be wise, and there's a good chance you'll get that house if you keep up your confidence and just go for it!
-Feel free to contact Advisors Mortgage to receive answers to your mortgage questions, especially if you're thinking of buying you firsthome.

-Advisors Mortgage - 888-843-9797 or 631-804-9044
+Got Questions?
+888-843-9797 or 631-804-9044

 POOR CREDIT?
 WE CAN HELP~ CLICK HERE